 At Digital Mad we like to use a range of different online page speed tests and performance tools to gain insights and metrics into page load times.
-We recommend using Google Page Insights that grades your website from 1 to 100 on both desktop and mobile.
+We recommend using Google Page Insights, a system that grades your website from 1 to 100 on both desktop and mobile.
 A score above 85 is an indication that your website is well optimised.
-A lot of work went into achieving a top score of 100/100 on our own website, but we couldn’t call ourselves performances experts without striving for absolute perfection!
+We certainly put a lot of work and time into achieving a top score of 100/100 on our own website, but we couldn’t call ourselves performance experts without striving for absolute perfection!
 Google Page Insights will highlight the main issues that need fixing in order of priority.
-For example you can view recommendations on how to optimise your images using lossless compression and how to minify CSS/JS assets to reduce page size.
+For example, you can view recommendations on how to optimise your images using lossless compression as well as how to minify CSS/JS assets to reduce the page size.

-Another great performance tool is GT Metrix which takes into consideration page speed and YSLOW metrics assigning your site a grade from F to A. Sign up for a free account so that you can test from a server local to your website visitors for more accurate load times.
-If you run a speed test on GT Metrix as a guest then you will be restricted to Vancouver, so unless your visitors are in Canada you will see inaccurate results.
-You always want to select a server closest to your target audience.
+Another great performance tool is GT Metrix which takes into consideration page speed and YSLOW metrics, allowing you to assign your site a grade from F to A. Sign up for a free account to accurately test the load times of your website from a server local to your visitors.
+Running a speed test on GT Metrix as a guest restricts you to Vancouver, so unless your visitors are in Canada you will not get accurate results.
+It is therefore always necessary to select a server closest to your target audience.

 5 tips to improve your website speed